lvothnrv/nrv-template/README.md

 ## Contribution

-Contributions are welcome!
+Contributions are welcome !
 Feel free to open an issue to report a bug or propose a feature request.